chhuang-one/sqxclib/doc/SqType.md

 ## 3 How to support new container type

 User must implement 4 functions to support a new type and must handle data of SQXC_TYPE_XXXX in parser and writer of type.
-All container type like array, vector, or list...etc corresponds to SQXC_TYPE_ARRAY.
+All container type like array, vector, list, etc. corresponds to SQXC_TYPE_ARRAY.
 All structured type corresponds to SQXC_TYPE_OBJECT.

 #### 3.1 declare SqType for container